-When an avalanche of books cuts off access to his living room, university librarian Jasper Richardson can no longer ignore the truth.
-His ever-growing piles of books, magazines and newspapers can no longer be classified as a “collection”.
-It’s a hoard, and he needs professional help.
+When an avalanche of books cuts off access to his living room, university librarian Jasper Richardson has to face up to the truth.
+His ever-growing heaps of books, magazines and newspaper can’t be classified as a collection any longer.
+Jasper is a hoarder, and he needs professional help.

-Professional clutter clearer and counselor Lewis Miller thinks he’s seen it all, but even he has to admit he’s shocked.
-Not so much by the state of Jasper’s house, but by the level of attraction he still feels for the sexy bookworm he remembers from school.
+Professional clutter clearer and counsellor Lewis Miller thinks he’s seen it all, but even he has to admit he’s shocked.
+Not so much from the state of Jasper’s house but from the attraction he still feels for the sexy bookworm he went to school with.

-What a shame that Lewis’s ethical code forbids relationships with clients.
-As Jasper makes slow but steady progress, though, the magnetic pull between them is so strong even Lewis is having trouble convincing himself it’s a temporary emotional attachment arising from the therapeutic process.
+However, Lewis’s ethical code forbids relationships with clients, and besides, he’s determined to get over his habit of falling for unsuitable men he hopes to “fix”.
+But as Jasper continues to make steady progress the magnetic attraction between them is so strong even Lewis has problems convincing himself it’s merely a temporary emotional attachment arising from the therapeutic process.

-Jasper longs to prove to Lewis that this is the real deal.
-But first he’ll have to lay bare the root of his hoarding problem…and reveal the dark secret hidden behind his walls of books.
+Jasper is determined to prove to Lewis that this is the real deal.
+But first he’ll have to explore the root of his hoarding problem—and reveal the dark secret hidden behind his walls of books.

-Warning: Contains a level-headed counselor with a secret addiction, a bespectacled geek with a sweet tooth, a killer “to-be-read” pile, embarrassing parents, a van called Alice, and deliciously British slang.
+Warning: Contains a level-headed counsellor with a secret addiction, a bespectacled geek with a sweet tooth, a killer “to-be-read” pile, embarrassing parents, a van called Alice, and deliciously British slang.

 What they’re saying